-November 1 marks the day that the State of Wisconsin winter moratorium begins.
+November 1 marks the day that the State of Wisconsin Winter Moratorium begins.

-Annually, the date marks the time when electric utilities cannot disconnect customers due to outstanding balances on their accounts.
+Annually, the date marks the time when electric utilities cannot disconnect customers due to outstanding balances on their accounts, where customer income is below specified levels.
 The State created the law to protect those who cannot pay their bills in full when temperatures may plummet.